Chinese Communist Party: Members

-The CCP reached 96.71 million members at the end of 2021.
-It is the second largest political party in the world after India's Bharatiya Janata Party.
+The CCP reached 100.27 million members at the end of 2024, a net increase of 1.09 million over the previous year.
+It is the second largest political party in the world.

 To join the CCP, an applicant must go through an approval process.
+Adults can file applications for membership with their local party branch.
+A prescreening process, akin to a background check, follows.
+Next, established party members at the local branch vet applicants' behaviour and political attitudes and may make a formal inquiry to a party branch near the applicants' parents residence to vet family loyalty to communism and the party.
 In 2014, only 2 million applications were accepted out of some 22 million applicants.
 Admitted members then spend a year as a probationary member.
+Probationary members are typically accepted into the party.

 In contrast to the past, when emphasis was placed on the applicants' ideological criteria, the current CCP stresses technical and educational qualifications.
 To become a probationary member, the applicant must take an admission oath before the party flag.
 The relevant CCP organization is responsible for observing and educating probationary members.
 Probationary members have duties similar to those of full members, with the exception that they may not vote in party elections nor stand for election.
 Many join the CCP through the Communist Youth League.
 Under Jiang Zemin, private entrepreneurs were allowed to become party members.
-According to the CCP constitution, a member, in short, must follow orders, be disciplined, uphold unity, serve the Party and the people, and promote the socialist way of life.
-Members enjoy the privilege of attending Party meetings, reading relevant Party documents, receiving Party education, participating in Party discussions through the Party's newspapers and journals, making suggestions and proposal, making "well-grounded criticism of any Party organization or member at Party meetings" (even of the central party leadership), voting and standing for election, and of opposing and criticizing Party resolutions ("provided that they resolutely carry out the resolution or policy while it is in force"); and they have the ability "to put forward any request, appeal, or complaint to higher Party organizations, even up to the Central Committee, and ask the organizations concerned for a responsible reply."
-No party organization, including the CCP central leadership, can deprive a member of these rights.